dimitri-nicolo/calico/master/security/domain-based-policy.md

 makes sense in your cluster for selecting the pods that you want to be able to make those outbound connections.

-Alternatively configure allowed domains in a GlobalNetworkSet like this:
+Alternatively, you can configure allowed domains in a GlobalNetworkSet:

 ```
-calicoctl apply -f - <<EOF
 apiVersion: projectcalico.org/v3
 kind: GlobalNetworkSet
 metadata: